-“They don’t have to be someone who is an influencer either,” says Minard.
-“That’s always an added bonus if you cast or find somebody with a following, but it’s more so getting that person who you don’t have to pay hundreds of thousands of dollars for, that you can have on retainer basically, for your brand.”
+“They don’t have to be someone who is an influencer, either,” says Minard.
+“That’s always an added bonus if you cast or find somebody with a following, but it’s more so getting that person who you don’t have to pay hundreds of thousands of dollars for, that you can have on retainer, basically, for your brand.”

-“We haven't really touched upon any of the trending dances and stuff on TikTok because that doesn’t fit for us,” says Cirelli.
+“We haven't really touched upon any of the trending dances and stuff on TikTok, because that doesn’t fit for us,” says Cirelli.

 While they believe the dances make great content for the platform, Cirelli and Minard felt it didn’t feel natural for Backstage’s brand.
-They opted to stick with utilizing editorial pieces that focused on performer success rather than what is going viral on the platform.
-The duo didn’t want to feel as if they were pandering: “When we were concepting this we made sure we wanted it to still be Backstage’s brand,” Minard says.
-“We weren’t just going to try and be like, ‘Hello, fellow kids!’ on TikTok and do TikTok dances for no reason.”
+They opted to stick with using editorial pieces that focused on performer success rather than what is going viral on the platform.
+The duo didn’t want to feel as if they were pandering: “When we were concepting this, we made sure we wanted it to still be Backstage’s brand.
+We weren’t just going to try and be like, ‘Hello, fellow kids!’ on TikTok and do TikTok dances for no reason,” Minard says.

 Having these skills allowed Minard and Cirelli to place trust in Kristina and essentially give her near-carte blanche in creating the TikToks. “[We needed] somebody who could do it without us holding their hand the whole time and someone we wanted to work with on an ongoing basis,” says Minard.
-“And someone with a lot of charisma because that’s needed on TikTok.”
+“And someone with a lot of charisma, because that’s needed on TikTok.”